Center for Diversity and Social Justice and International Student Services

 MLK Winter Convocation 2013 Video

 President L. Jay Lemons offers introductory remarks to commemorate Martin Luther King Jr., and 2013 Winter Convocation speakers James Stowe and the Rev. C.T.
-Vivian discuss the legacy of King's civil rights efforts for the newest generation of individuals on college campuses today.
+Vivian discuss the legacy of King's civil rights efforts for the newest generation.